santiago0411/SimpleNetworking/README.md

 ## Packet Sending

 The **Packet** class **Write()** function contains overloads for writing all primitive types and also strings. *Strings will be written as UTF8 bytes.
-First the amount of the bytes will be written and then the bytes itself.*
+First the amount of the bytes will be written and then the bytes themselves.*
 ```c#
 using var packet = new Packet();
 packet.Write(1);